 The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.

 Success in this course requires a good working knowledge of the theorems presented in ET 151 Circuits 1, and the amplifier concepts covered in ET 161 Linear Electronics.
 Math level is mostly algebra, although some equation proofs do require differential and/or integral calculus.
 Smart devices will not be allowed during tests.
 For lab, you'll need the standard array of goodies as used in ET151 Circuits 1 and ET161 Linear Electronics (breadboard, DMM, small handtools, hook-up leads, etc.) Unless otherwise specified, all lab exercises require a non-formal report due no later than one week after the exercise.
 Late penalty is one letter grade for the first half week, two letter grades for the second half week.
 Reports are not accepted beyond two weeks and receive a grade of 0.
 Remember, plagiarism is grounds for failure.

 Free on-line resources covering a variety of electrical circuit topics and reference material may be found at: www.allaboutcircuits.com and www.talkingelectronics.com, in particular, check out this extensive free e-book that covers everything from basic semiconductor theory through diodes, transistors, amplifiers, modulation, power electronics and digital electronics, in nearly 800 pages.
-Here are two free e-books from manufacturers, both extensive: TI's Handbook of Operational Amplifier Applications, Analog Devices' Op Amp Applications Handbook and Analog Devices' Linear Circuit Design Handbook.
+Here are some free e-books from manufacturers: TI's Handbook of Operational Amplifier Applications, Analog Devices' Op Amp Applications Handbook and Analog Devices' Linear Circuit Design Handbook.
 The Analog Devices series of On-line Tutorials is also useful.
 A handy chart of various op amp circuit configurations can be found here.
 See the home page for free circuit simulators.

 Week-by-week progress and assignments